aashishrai3799/Towards-Realistic-Generative-3D-Face-Models/README.md

 ## Acknowledgements

 For functions or scripts that are based on external sources, we acknowledge the origin individually in each file.
 Our code is inspired by the following code repositories.
-Please make sure to refer to their license terms before downloading the pre-trained weights.
+Please make sure to refer to their and our license terms before downloading the pre-trained weights.

 1. [[DECA](https://github.com/yfeng95/DECA)]
 2. [[MICA](https://github.com/Zielon/MICA)]
 3. [[FLAME](https://github.com/soubhiksanyal/FLAME_PyTorch)]

-## License
+## License Terms

 The code is available under X11 License.
 Please read the license terms available at [[Link](https://github.com/aashishrai3799/Towards-Realistic-Generative-3D-Face-Models/blob/main/LICENSE)].
 Quick summary available at [[Link](https://www.tldrlegal.com/l/x11)].

 ## Citation

-If you use find this paper/code useful, please consider citing:
+If you find this paper/code useful, please consider citing:

 ```
 @article{rai2023towards,